andrewsiemer/MOBIL-ID-Reader/README.md

 ### Rsapberry Pi First Boot
 Before we start, check that you have:

-1. A clean installation of Raspberry Pi OS LITE on a microSD card
+* A clean installation of Raspberry Pi OS LITE on a microSD card
-2. Added the `ssh` file to the `/boot` directory
+* Added the `ssh` file to the `/boot` directory
-3. Added the `wpa_supplicant.conf` file to the `/boot` directory
+* Added the `wpa_supplicant.conf` file to the `/boot` directory

 **You will not be able to continue without completing these steps.
 Use the links above to properly allow headless setup.**

 If you are confident you have completed the steps above, put the microSD card into the Raspberry Pi and plug the USB power cable in.
 You should hear a startup beep and the LED on the MOBIL-ID Reader Board should be magenta.
-If one of theses did not happen, you will need to troubleshoot your hardware setup
+If one of theses did not happen, you will need to troubleshoot your hardware setup.

 ### Login to Raspberry Pi Remotely
 In macOS/Linux, open Terminal: